New Yorker Spots

 All were created with quill pen and ink and watercolour on Arches or other archival art paper.
 [Please click on individual images for dimensions.]

-For reference, the first three pieces show what the actual paper looks like.
-Other, scanned images add shadows to the textured paper, which do not appear in real life, so replacing them with photos is on my to-do list!
+For reference, the photographed pieces (where edges are visible) show what the actual paper looks like.
+Other, scanned images add shadows to the textured paper, which do not appear in real life.

 When Tina Brown took over at the New Yorker, suddenly illustrators from outside the stuffy old shirt club and all over the world were being invited inside what had for decades been an impenetrable fortress.
 I never did do a cover, probably because to be honest, I was just happy to have fulfilled the goal of being in the magazine and didn’t persevere any further.
 The Sphinx would have been used to fill space in the art gallery and museum section of Goings On.